NeuroDesk/neurodesk.github.io/content/en/docs/Neurodesktop/Troubleshooting.md

 3. Add your user to the OS docker group (sudo usermod -aG docker $USER)
 6. docker.sock permissions need to be changed (sudo chown root:docker /var/run/docker.sock)
 4. Close and open the terminal and retry.
-5. Log out and login again, or restart the machine (current user environment doesnt fully know docker is running)
+5. Log out and login again, or restart the machine (current user environment does not fully know docker is running)

 ### Windows users: WSL not installed properly